LeeSzeYuan/insuranceClaim/README.md

 The problems that faced by insurance company:
-1.Policyholder & insurers find car insurance claims processing time consuming& inefficient.
+*Policyholder & insurers find car insurance claims processing time consuming& inefficient.
-2.Traditional Claim Processing is prone to human error.
+*Traditional Claim Processing is prone to human error.